why are drone batteries so short and how to extend them

 First, consider the weight of your drone.
 Reducing the weight can significantly extend flight time.
 You can achieve this by removing unnecessary accessories and ensuring your drone’s design is as lightweight as possible.
 Also, be mindful of the type of props(propellers) you are using, as they play a critical role in reducing battery consumption.

 Another critical factor is the drone motor.
 Motors optimized for your specific drone model can help you achieve optimal performance without draining the battery too quickly.
 Ensure your drone motor is well-maintained and, if needed, consider upgrading to a more efficient engine.
+This is especially important if you’re concerned about How Noisy Are Drones.
+A well-maintained, efficient motor can help reduce noise levels and improve overall flight performance.

 Battery maintenance is crucial.
 Always charge your drone battery according to the manufacturer’s instructions and store it properly to maintain its capacity.